StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 > <b>NOTE:</b> All of these Actions correspond to REST functions that exist in the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) of the same name.
 For example, the `patch_escalation_chain_by_id` Action will fire the [`patchEscalationChainById` function in the LM Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/#api-LM-patchEscalationChainById).

-> <b>NOTE:</b> All of these Actions call the same <i>run.py</i> method but with different parameters.
+> <b>NOTE:</b> All of these Actions call the same <i>/opt/stackstorm/packs/logicmonitor/actions/<b>run.py</b></i> method but with different parameters.

-> <b>NOTE:</b> This is not an exhaustive list of actions that are available in the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/).
+> <b>NOTE:</b> We did not include every action that exists in the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/).
 >
-> If you need to use a function from the LM Python SDK but it hasn't been included in the pack, copy/paste an existing action and modify it to call the corresponding function from the LM Python SDK.
-Be sure to refer to the [documentation](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) to see the list of parameters needed for the specific function you intend on adding.
+> If you need to use an action/function from the LM Python SDK but it hasn't been included in the pack, copy/paste an existing action and modify it to call the corresponding function from the LM Python SDK.
+Be sure to refer to the [documentation](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) to see the list of parameters needed for the specific function you intend on using.

 ## Thank you for downloading the LogicMonitor Pack!